+Jacques Cousteau

 Analysis and Trends

+Current Operations

-Current Operations Since 1993, the Alberta Institute for Wildlife Conservation (AIWC) has been a champion for the rehabilitation of injured and orphaned wildlife.
+Since 1993, the Alberta Institute for Wildlife Conservation (AIWC) has been a champion for the rehabilitation of injured and orphaned wildlife.
 Accredited through the Alberta Veterinary Medical Association, AIWC serves the needs of Alberta's diverse wildlife in Calgary and southern Alberta.
 As a registered charity, AIWC relies on charitable donations and dedicated volunteers to support the more than 1,000 varied animals in need of care every year.
-AIWC welcomes Alberta's injured, orphaned, and oiled wildlife, small and large, from hummingbirds to deer fawns.
+AIWC welcomes Alberta's injured, orphaned, and oiled wildlife, small and large, from hummingbirds to bear cubs and moose calves.

 Each year, the demand for our services increases.
-In 2018, AIWC: Treated 1,066 wild animals and helped hundreds more by assisting members of the public with wildlife-related issues, educating Albertans about natural wildlife behaviours and how best to live alongside our wildlife; and Answered more than 4,100 wildlife related calls, providing assistance and information to support the wellbeing, and, in some cases, the survival of animals.
+In 2021, AIWC treated 1,761 wild animals and helped hundreds more by assisting members of the public with wildlife-related issues, educating Albertans about natural wildlife behaviours and how best to live alongside our wildlife.
+AIWC also answered more than 6,800 wildlife related calls, providing assistance and information to support the wellbeing, and in some cases, the survival of the animals.